Skip to main content

 Output:

-- Brief explanation of approach
+- Approach explanation

 - Example usage